leaf-ai/studio-go-runner/docs/ci.md

 ## Triggering and Automation

+Triggering build can be done via a locally checked out git repository for via a reference to a remote repository.
+In both cases git-watch can be used to monitor for changes.

 git-watcher, a tool from the duat toolset, can be used to initiate builds upon git commit events.
-Commits need not be pushed when performing a locally trigger build.
+Commits need not be pushed when performing a locally triggered build.

 Once git watcher detects a need to perform a build it will use a Kubernetes job template to dispatch the build itself to an instance of keel running inside a Kubernetes cluster.